axeII/axeII/README.md

 ### Hello there 👋

-Hi am Ales Lerch (axell) Platform engenieer at sanezoo.com, code in pyhton all the time but also I use docker every where I can!
+I am Ales Lerch (axell) Platform engenieer at sanezoo.com (industrial automation startup), code in python all the time but also I use docker everywhere I can!
 Huge fan of FOSS, and privacy btw.

 Find me at: